-Finding the right software provider can be a difficult choice as picking the right cheese in your local grocery store; there are so many options available that it becomes challenging just to pick one.
-Picking the best fit should not be hard and it can be achieved with careful planning beforehand by asking yourself; what do I really need?
+Finding the right software provider can be a choice as difficult as picking the right cheese in your local grocery store.
+There are so many options available that it becomes challenging just to pick one.
+Picking the best fit should not be hard, and it can be achieved with careful planning beforehand by asking yourself: what do I really need?

-In order to make an educated choice of which software house proposal you should choose to go with, you need to consider several factors: 👇
+In order to make a conscious choice of which software house proposal you should choose to go with, you need to consider several factors:

-1. Price: be careful with the total project cost as the cheapest offer may not be the right one for you.
-The proposal should include an hourly rate/per developer and total project cost.
-Don't get surprised if you are quoted from $10k or euros to 99k for a project, they cost that much.
+be careful with the total project cost - the cheapest offer may not be the right one for you.
+The proposal should include an hourly rate per developer and total project cost.
+Don't get surprised if you are quoted from $10k or EUR to 99k for a project, they cost that much.
 Simpler tasks are less than $10k.
-Proposals tend to include some room for error in case of problems along the way during a project and possible delays in the timeline and to the deadline which converts to a higher cost.
+Proposals tend to include some room for error in case of problems along the way during a project and possible delays in the timeline which convert to a higher cost.

-Sometimes big difference may suggest that the software house does not correctly
+Sometimes big differences may suggest that the software house does not correctly

 understand what is needed (and not always the one who gave the lowest price is